 Enjoy hiking over hills and through forests in the western Black Forest

-To the north of Freiburg and Emmendingen, the beautiful Black Forest town of Freiamt rests in the midst of romantic hills.
+In the north of Freiburg and Emmendingen, the beautiful Black Forest town of Freiamt rests in the midst of romantic hills.
 In winter the snow enchants the village, in spring it blooms and in autumn the colors orange and brown come into their own.
-Hiking is fun for families in the hilly environment with little incline.
+The families enjoy hiking in the hilly environment with little incline.
 At 18 stations, the Freiamt forest adventure trail also provides information about the wonders of the Black Forest's nature in its own forest herb garden and on the way over the Rollberg.
 Other stations offer fire pits, a forest playground, a beekeeping, a high seat and a historic charcoal burner place.
 The path measures 2,5 kilometers and is suitable for prams.